SouravRx64/Project_Al-Safa/README.md

 # Project-Al-Safa
 A full-fledged professional website for maintaining the database &amp; handling multiple user requests for cab booking which helps the owner to handle business in an efficient &amp; organized way.
+The Web Application is hosted on GoDaddy and is running on top of AWS EC2 Server.
+My EC2 server's OS is UNIX(Ubuntu Server 14.04).
+The EC2 Server was intially installed with LAMP stack to handle my backend PHP code.
+Apache Web Server efficently handles multiple requests from multiple users(Admin or Customers).